About the Location

 The image was taken in the afternoon in late May with nice weather conditions.
 There had been still quite a lot of snow left from winter while clouds had covered the mountain tops.
 Warm temperatures in the valley and blowing winds in the mountains created the conditions I had needed.

 Thoughts on Composition

-I was looking for a portrait kind of shot giving credit to Mt.
-Zugspitze in the first place.
-I had therefore used a telephoto lens at 175mm (APS-C) to get in close focusing on the mountain top only.
-The clouds created a beautiful frame when revealing the view on the peak only for a brief moment before covering it again.
-So taking this photograph had been a waiting game taking different frames while the clouds were moving through the scene.
+I had visited this area several times while I was living in Munich and I wanted to come away with something different.
+I was thinking for a portrait kind of shot focusing on the mountain top only.
+I had therefore used a telephoto lens at 175mm (APS-C) to get in close.
+The clouds created a beautiful frame when revealing the peak for a brief moment.
+Getting to this photograph had been a waiting game taking different frames while the clouds were moving through the scene.

-I didn't want to soften the clouds too much using a long exposure time.
-And even though the clouds are frozen in position you can still perceive the motion of the clouds contrasting the majestic and snow-covered mountain.
+I didn't want to soften the clouds by using a longer exposure time.
+Even though the clouds are frozen in position you can still perceive the motion of the clouds contrasting the majestic and snow-covered mountain.

 This image is heavily processed on colors obviously.
 I was looking for a monochrome and dark finish.
 I had started with a black and white conversion and added a blue tint to the darker tones by using split-toning afterwards.

 Also I have increased overall and local contrast quite a lot by decreasing luminance of the original blue tones.
-By further burning the outer areas of the image and dodging details in the center the attention goes to the peak and the blown clouds creating a rough and dramatic atmosphere.
+By further burning the outer areas of the image and dodging details in the center the attention goes to the peak while the blown clouds create a rough and dramatic atmosphere.

 From this perspective you would usually see the cable car going to the top of Mt.
 Zugspitze from the Austrian side of the mountain range.
 To focus on the mountain and to get rid of man-made structures I cloned out the cables while the summit station was already covered by the clouds.